GVR Report cover Clinical Trial Imaging Market Size, Share & Trends Report

 Clinical Trial Imaging Market Size & Trends

 However, the high cost of machinery and their installation, and the enormous cost of clinical trials may limit the market growth during the forecast periods.
-Advancements in technology are bringing substantial improvements to the collection, evaluation, and submission of clinical trial imaging data.
-Technology-enabled imaging, especially image analysis software, provides various benefits to clinical studies such as consistency, data accuracy, adaptability as well as compliance.
+Advancements in technology are bringing substantial improvements to the collection, evaluation, and submit clinical trial imaging data.
+Technology-enabled imaging especially image analysis software provides various benefits to clinical studies such as consistency, data accuracy, adaptability as well as compliance.
 For instance, image analysis software is used to direct and manage a reader via analysis of imaging time points.

 Service Insights

-The operational imaging services also represent a significant market share and are projected to grow at a (CAGR) of 7.32% from 2024 to 2030.
+The operational imaging services segment also led the market with significant revenue share and are projected to grow the fastest CAGR of 7.32% from 2024 to 2030.
 These operational imaging services encompass a range of imaging modalities, including MRI, CT, ultrasound, OCT, PET, and SPECT, which are applied in various therapeutic areas such as neurology, oncology, cardiovascular diseases, gastroenterology, musculoskeletal disorders, and medical device research for conducting clinical trials.
 Imaging techniques are crucial in clinical trials by providing essential evidence for informed decision-making.
 The Food and Drug Administration Modernization Act (FDAMA) of 1997 paved the way for using imaging modalities as valuable tools in developing medical devices and pharmaceuticals during clinical trials.
 This legislation permits data generated through imaging modalities to be included in regulatory submissions, further enhancing their role in the evaluation and approval process.

 Application Insights

-Based on application, the oncology segment held the largest market share of 28.98% in 2023.
-Factors such as high prevalence of cancer cases and the constant need for new and innovative therapies to treat various types of cancer are expected to fuel the market growth.
-Oncology trials often involve complex imaging requirements due to the need to assess tumor size, response to treatment, and disease progression.
+In terms of application, the oncology segment held the market with the largest revenue share of 28.98% in 2023.
+The factors such as high prevalence of cancer cases and constant need for new and innovative therapies to treat various types of cancer are expected to fuel the market growth.
+Oncology trials often involve complex imaging requirements due to the need to assess tumour size, response to treatment, and disease progression.
 Various imaging modalities, such as CT scans, MRI, PET scans, and others, are used to evaluate the effectiveness of cancer treatments.
 This complexity results in a larger share of the market being dedicated to oncology.
-Advances in imaging technologies, such as PET-CT, molecular imaging, and functional MRI, have significantly improved the ability to visualize and assess tumors and their response to treatment.
+Advances in imaging technologies, such as PET-CT, molecular imaging, and functional MRI, have significantly improved the ability to visualize and assess tumours and their response to treatment.
 These advances have made imaging an integral part of oncology trials.
 The global cancer burden continues to increase, leading to a growing number of oncology clinical trials.
-This trend is expected to drive the dominance of the oncology segment in the market.
+This trend is expected to drive the dominance of the oncology segment in the global market.

-Many market players are expanding their global footprint by establishing partnerships, collaborations, and acquisitions to access new markets and regions.
+Several market players are expanding their global footprint by establishing partnerships, collaborations, and acquisitions to access new markets and regions.
 Collaborations with research institutions and healthcare providers, such as the Mayo Clinic and academic medical centers, are becoming more common to access expertise and test their technologies in real-world clinical settings.
-For instance, In September 2023, GE HealthCare announced that it had established a strategic collaboration with Mayo Clinic to advance innovation in the fields of medical imaging and theragnostic.
+For instance, In September 2023, GE HealthCare announced that it has established a strategic collaboration with Mayo Clinic to advance innovation in the fields of medical imaging and theragnostic.
 This partnership aims to drive the development of new technologies and solutions that can enhance medical diagnostics and patient care.
-In addition, in March 2023, Clario launched a cloud-based image viewer specifically for clinical trials.
-This innovation aims to streamline medical image analysis and improve its accessibility within the clinical research context.

 Key Clinical Trial Imaging Companies: